serokell/ariadne/docs/usage-tui.md

 ### User interface and Knit integration

-Some of the `Knit` functions may access the internal state of Ariadne UI &mdash; namely, currently selected wallet, account or address.
+Some of the `Knit` functions may access the internal state of Ariadne UI &mdash; namely, currently selected wallet or account.
 This allows you to omit the wallet name when creating a new account using `new-account` command &mdash; it will use the currently selected one.
-There is also a `copy-selection` command, which will copy the name of selected item (wallet, account or address) to the system clipboard.

 ### Cardano-related commands